China Appears To Block Microsoft's Bing Search Engine

 The Financial Times cites "two sources familiar with the government's order," who confirmed that China had blocked the search engine.

-Chinese tech company, Baidu, which controls around 70 percent of the market, complies with government censorship policies.
+Chinese tech company, Baidu, which controls about 70 percent of the market, complies with government censorship policies.

-Major global internet companies have long been blocked in China.
-Facebook, which has been blocked in China for the last decade, momentarily had plans to open a subsidiary in China last year, before approval was withdrawn.
+Major global Internet companies have long been blocked in China.
+Facebook, which has been blocked in China for the past decade, momentarily had plans to open a subsidiary in China last year, before approval was withdrawn.
 In addition to blocking Twitter, Chinese authorities have been known to delete the posts of users who manage to get around the ban, by hacking into their accounts.
-Google exited the Chinese market in 2010, but was reported to be developing a censored search engine that could get it back in to the country.
+Google exited the Chinese market in 2010 but was reported to be developing a censored search engine that could get it back into the country.

-"Blocking virtually your entire population from being able to search the non-China web can only hold them back," The Economist's Simon Rabinovitch said.
+"Blocking virtually your entire population from being able to search the non-China web can only hold them back," The Economist's Simon Rabinovitch tweeted.
 "Harm might not be immediately obvious but it will be there over time."